 Welcome to adulthood, where your credit score is (hopefully) lit.
 Drew Parker, creator of The Complete Retirement Planner, encourages young adults to check their credit score each year, aiming for that sweet spot of 720+, where you will receive the best loan, mortgage and credit card rates.
-Things that build your credit score include having multiple lines of credit, paying off all bills in full and on time, and spending approximately 30 percent or less of you credit limit each month.
+Things that build your credit score include having multiple lines of credit, paying off all bills in full and on time, and spending approximately 30% or less of your credit limit each month.
 Credit Karma is a great free resource to track the progress of your credit score.

-If you’re trying you boost your credit score, be cautious—opening up more credit cards to strengthen your score isn’t always in your best interest.
+If you’re trying to boost your credit score, be cautious—opening up more credit cards to strengthen your score isn’t always in your best interest.
 David Dick, CFP® and partner at Financial Plan Inc., recommends you pass on the barrage of credit card offers that flood your mailbox.
 “Rule of thumb,” Dick explains, “if it comes to you without your request, then it’s not a good thing for you.
 Do your research and pick a credit card that works for your situation and not what the credit card marketing materials say is ‘best’ for you.”

-4. Enroll in a 401(k) plan, like yesterday.
+4. Enroll in a 401(k) plan, like, yesterday.

 5. Find a passionate side hustle.

 Brad Ruttenberg, CFP® and co-creator of The Money Twins, doesn’t want you to settle on your primary source of income.
 “Start a side hustle or even find another part time job you find fun,” Ruttenberg says.
-A side hustle gives you two things.
-First, you’re diversifying your income, which has obvious financial benefits.
+A side hustle gives you two things: First, you’re diversifying your income, which has obvious financial benefits.
 But it also gives you an outlet that you will need when life becomes busier.
 Plus, who knows, your passion project might evolve into something big.

-Ultimately, managing your finances is a process, but it can be learned!
-Business coach and author Amanda Abella puts it simply, “I used to think money and math were the same thing, and they’re not.
+Ultimately, managing your finances is a process, but it can be learned.
+Business coach and author Amanda Abella puts it simply: “I used to think money and math were the same thing, and they’re not.
 Having control over your finances is more psychology than it is math.”
 As you start saving, setting and reaching your financial goals, have an open mind and be patient.
 And just remember, living on earth may be expensive, but it includes an annual free trip around the sun!